scala/scala3/docs/docs/usage/language-versions.md

     - gives some additional warnings where the semantics has changed between Scala 2.13 and 3.0
     - in conjunction with `-rewrite`, offer code rewrites from Scala 2.13 to 3.0.

- - `3.1-migration: Same as `3.1` but with additional helps to migrate from `3.0`.
-The helpers are similar to, but less extensive than, the ones for `3.0-migration`.
+ - `3.1-migration: Same as `3.1` but with additional helpers to migrate from `3.0`.
+Similarly to the helpers available under `3.0-migration`, these include migration warnings and optional rewrites.

 There are two ways to specify a language version.